 A school headteacher has been accused of a lack of compassion after a pupil was not allowed to wear a Pudsey Bear onesie on BBC Children in Need day last Friday.

 Melissa Duff got the outfit for her daughter Osion a couple of weeks ago and the eight-year-old had it on when she went to Seaton Delaval First School for the non-uniform day.

-Headteacher Oliver Flitcroft told her that she was not allowed to attend school in that costume, as its ‘long-standing’ policy is that onesies are prohibited with the well-being of the children in mind.
+Headteacher Oliver Flitcroft told her that she was not allowed in school, as its ‘long-standing’ policy is that onesies are prohibited with the well-being of the children in mind.